Michael Burton (American football): Denver Broncos

 On March 17, 2023, the Denver Broncos signed Burton to a one-year contract.
 Burton appeared in all 17 games as a fullback and special teamer.

 On March 13, 2024, Burton signed a one-year contract extension with the Broncos.
 On August 27, the Broncos released Burton.
 The next day, he was re-signed to the practice squad.
 He was promoted to the active roster on September 11.
-Burton finished the 2024 season with 7 rushing attempts for 8 yards and a touchdown and 10 receptions for 65 yards and a touchdown.
-He also recorded 6 tackles.
+Burton finished the 2024 season with 7 rushing attempts for 8 yards and a touchdown and 10 receptions for 65 yards and a touchdown and 6 tackles on special teams.

 On March 26, 2025, Burton and the Broncos agreed to another one-year extension.
 On August 26, Burton was placed on season-ending injured reserve after suffering a hamstring injury prior to the preseason.

+Cleveland Browns

+On April 27, 2026, Burton signed a one-year contract with the Cleveland Browns.

 Personal life

 Burton is a Christian.
-He is married to Kirsten Burton.
+He is married to his high school sweetheart Kirsten Burton.
 They have two daughters and a son.